jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

 '
     content: '<p style="font-weight:400">We have the best LED <em>(Light Emitting Diode)</em> cold light system for teeth whitening.
-In just a 45-minute session he is able to clarify the color of the teeth in up to eight shades, without any potential risk and with truly amazing results.</p>
+In just a 45-minute session it is able to clarify the color of the teeth in up to eight shades, without any potential risk and with truly amazing results.</p>

 '